-GMP Securities L.P. (the "Lead Underwriter"), as lead underwriter, and BMO Nesbitt Burns Inc. (collectively, with the Lead Underwriter, the "Underwriters"), as principals, conditionally offer the Shares, subject to prior sale, if, as and when issued by the Company and delivered to and accepted by the Underwriters in accordance with the conditions contained in the Underwriting Agreement (as defined herein) referred to under "Plan of Distribution" and subject to the approval of certain legal matters on behalf of the Company by Blake, Cassels & Graydon LLP and Paul, Weiss, Rifkind, Wharton & Garrison LLP and on behalf of the Underwriters by Dentons Canada LLP and Shearman & Sterling LLP.
+GMP Securities L.P. ("GMP") and BMO Nesbitt Burns Inc. (and together with GMP, the "Lead Underwriters"), as co-lead underwriters and joint bookrunners, and Cormark Securities Inc., Beacon Securities Limited and PI Financial Corp. (collectively with the Lead Underwriters, the "Underwriters") as principals, conditionally offer the Shares, subject to prior sale, if, as and when issued by the Company and delivered to and accepted by the Underwriters in accordance with the conditions contained in the Underwriting Agreement (as defined herein) referred to under "Plan of Distribution" and subject to the approval of certain legal matters on behalf of the Company by Blake, Cassels & Graydon LLP and Paul, Weiss, Rifkind, Wharton & Garrison LLP and on behalf of the Underwriters by Dentons Canada LLP and Shearman & Sterling LLP.

 Subscriptions for the Shares will be received subject to rejection or allotment, in whole or in part, and the Underwriters reserve the right to close the subscription books at any time without notice.
-Closing of the Offering is expected to take place on or about . , 2018, or such other date as may be agreed upon by the Company and the Underwriters, but in any event not later than 42 days after the date of the receipt of the (final) short form prospectus (the "Closing Date").
+Closing of the Offering is expected to take place on or about April 6, 2018, or such other date as may be agreed upon by the Company and the Underwriters, but in any event not later than 42 days after the date of the receipt of the (final) short form prospectus (the "Closing Date").
 In connection with the Offering, and subject to applicable laws, the Underwriters may over-allot or effect transactions that are intended to stabilize or maintain the market price of the Common Shares at levels other than that which might otherwise prevail in the open market.
 Such transactions, if commenced, may be discontinued at any time.
 See "Plan of Distribution".
 The Underwriters may offer the Shares at a lower price than stated above.